 Variation A (built on the control) saw a decrease in transactions of -23.2%.

 Variation B (built on the control) saw no change.

 Variation C (built on variation A) saw a decrease in transactions of -1.9%.

-The next step was to validate our estimated lift of 19.1% in a follow up experiment.
+The next step was to validate this potential improvement in a follow up experiment.

 The follow-up test also featured three variations versus the original control.
 Because, you should never waste the opportunity to gather more insights!

 Variation A was our validation variation.
 It featured the collapsed filter (change C) from 4.7’s variation C, but maintained the original ‘Sort By’ functionality from 4.7’s control.